blackpill/easymsr.net/_pages/msr90.md

 ---
 layout: post
-title: MSR90 Smart Input for MSR90 reader
+title: MSR90 Reader for Safari
-description: MSR90 Smart Input is an iOS application designed for use with MSR90 magnetic stripe card reader.
-You can use the app to extract data from multiple MSR cards easily.
+description: MSR90 Reader is a Safari extension designed for use with MSR90 magnetic stripe card reader.
+You can use the app to extract data (ie. card number, card holder, expiry date) from multiple MSR cards easily.
 permalink: /msr90/
 include_in_footer: true
 ---

-# MSR90 Smart Input
+# MSR90 Reader

-MSR90 Smart Input is an iOS application designed for use with MSR90 magnetic stripe card reader.
-You can use the app to extract data from multiple MSR cards easily.
-The app contains a Safari extension that allows you to extract data from MSR cards directly on your web applications, such as Google Sheet, Zoho Sheet.
+MSR90 Reader is a Safari extension designed for use with MSR90 magnetic stripe card reader.
+You can use the extension to extract data (ie. card number, card holder, expiry date) from multiple MSR cards easily.
+The Safari extension allows you to extract data from MSR cards directly into your web applications, such as Google Sheet, Zoho Sheet.

 <p align="center">
   <a href="{{ site.msr90_ios_download }}" target="_blank" rel="noopener noreferrer">